TranPhucVinh/Raspberry-Pi-GNU/Kernel/GPIO/README.md

 GPIO 2 can be registered to interrupt normally with ``request_irq()`` while **GPIO 14 can't be registered** to any other interrupt as it belongs to ``gpiolib``.

-## Fundamental concepts

-In Raspbian, every GPIO will have a unique IRQ number. ``gpio_to_irq()`` will return that unique number of each GPIO.

-Flow to register the GPIO for IRQ:
+## Flow to register the GPIO for IRQ

 1. GPIO to be interrupt **must be input**: